AntonAzer/Enterprise-RAG-System/README.md

 2. Click **Process Documents** (this chunks, embeds, and indexes them into ChromaDB).
 3. Ask questions in the chat box at the bottom.
-4. Expand **📚 Sources** under any answer to see exactly which file and page it came from.
+4. Expand **Sources** under any answer to see exactly which file and page it came from.
 5. Use **Clear Chat History** to reset the conversation (documents stay indexed).

 ---

-## ☁️ Deploying to Streamlit Community Cloud
+## Deploying to Streamlit Community Cloud

 1. Push this project to a public (or private, with Cloud access) GitHub repository.